Health benefits of kale

 Back pain in those suffering from the inflammation associated with insulin-resistance does not respond well to any form of treatment, including spinal manipulation.

-Here is about what is kale good for?
+Here is more about what kale is good for?

 Macular degeneration